-CMS Policy for Illinois, Michigan, Minnesota, and Wisconsin (continued)
+CMS Policy for Florida, Puerto Rico, and U.S. Virgin Islands (continued)

-B. Definitive UDT
+B. Definitive UDT:

-Gas Chromatography coupled with Mass Spectrometry (GC-MS) and Liquid Chromatography coupled with Mass Spectrometry (LC-MS/MS) are complex technologies that use the separation capabilities of gaseous or liquid chromatography with the analytical capabilities of mass spectrometry.
-These methodologies require the competency of on-site highly trained experts in this technology and interpretation of results.
-While these tests require different sample preparation and analytical runs, they identify specific drugs, metabolites, and most illicit substances and report the results as absent or present typically in concentrations of ng/mL.
+Gas Chromatography coupled with Mass Spectrometry (GC-MS) and High Performance Liquid Chromatography coupled with Tandem Mass Spectrometry (LC-MS/MS) are complex technologies that use the separation capabilities of gaseous or liquid chromatography with the analytical capabilities of mass spectrometry.
+Both methodologies require the competency of on-site highly trained experts in this technology and interpretation of results.
+While these tests require different sample preparation and analytical runs, they identify all specific drugs, metabolites, and most illicit substances and report the results as absent or present in concentrations of ng/mL.